acoullandreau/mood_lamp/README.md

 Note:la version en français de ce document est disponible [ici](XXXXXXX) !

-# Maïa, powerful mood lamp
+# Maïa, the application

+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX
+XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX

 Welcome!
 This repository contains all the code we put together to build the Maïa mood lamp!
 Maïa is a lamp that can be assembled with very few (and cheap) components, 3D printed parts, and controlled remotely from your phone or computer using bluetooth!
 Not only will you be able to enjoy numerous light effects, set up some rules to automate when to turn it ON and OFF, but also get to know the temperature, air humidity and pressure of the room it is in!